marcomq/nimview/README.md

 An alternative signature, optimized for Vue.js is following:
 `window.ui.backend(request, object, key)`
 In this case, `object[key]` will be sent to back-end and there is an automated callback that will update `object[key]` with the back-end response.
-This is not expected to work with Svelte, as the modification of the object would be hidden for Svelte.
+This is not expected to work with Svelte, as the modification of the object would be hidden for Svelte and doesn't add the reactivity you might expect.

 You need to include your own error handler in the callback, as there is no separate error callback function.